-- 1. Recommend continuing the closure of the Landmark facility in a slow, deliberate phase down that will allow for maximum client choice and appropriate placement.
-For Fiscal Year 2002-03, this means a reduction of 54 FTE, \$82,800 in General Revenue and \$1,555,200 in trust funds. - 2.
-Recommend reviewing current match policies to maximize the use of federal funds. - 3.
-Recommend adopting the department's proposed efficiencies while maintaining appropriate licensure and certification, as well as quality of life and care of the residents.
-The department proposes the reduction of 103 FTE, \$1,126,804 in General Revenue and \$3,614,105 in trust funds. - 4.
-Recommend creating a new program titled "Institutional Facilities" with two new services-Developmental Services Public Facilities and Adult Mental Health Treatment Facilities budget entity as proposed by the Department of Children and Family Services.
+- Recommend continuing the closure of the Landmark facility in a slow, deliberate phase down that will allow for maximum client choice and appropriate placement.
+For Fiscal Year 2002-03, this means a reduction of 54 FTE, \$82,800 in General Revenue and \$1,555,200 in trust funds. - 2) Recommend reviewing current match policies to maximize the use of federal funds. - Recommend adopting the department's proposed efficiencies while maintaining appropriate licensure and certification, as well as quality of life and care of the residents.
+The department proposes the reduction of 103 FTE, \$1,126,804 in General Revenue and \$3,614,105 in trust funds. - Recommend creating a new program titled "Institutional Facilities" with two new services-Developmental Services Public Facilities and Adult Mental Health Treatment Facilities.